 While you are in the hospital you may:

-Receive medications to prevent or treat infections, including antibiotics, antifungals, and antiviral drugs
+Receive medicines to prevent or treat infections, including antibiotics, antifungals, and antiviral medicine

 Need many blood transfusions

 Be fed through a vein (IV) until you can eat by mouth and stomach side effects and mouth sores have gone away